alekratz/pwtools/README.md

   * ~~Combinations~~
   * Permutations

+## Contributing
+Feel free to fork me/send me a pull request/create new issues.
+I'll get to them as fast as I can.

 # Performance
 Below are two examples of timing the performance of multithreaded combination generation.
 The first one saves directly to /dev/null, and you can tell it is much faster to use four threads than to use one.